 Have a specific protocol question?
-Contact your department’s institutional review board coordinator.
+Contact your department’s IRB Analyst.
 Suspected research misconduct can be anonymously reported by calling 877-525-5669.

 Maureen Bresnahan, CIP, CCRA

 Kate Nichols, CIP

 The IRB maintains an education program that features routinely offered introductory sessions, periodically offered special topic sessions and customizable courses that can be brought into the classroom or research unit upon request.